z0on/AFS-analysis-with-moments/README.md

 - `contrast` : the name of population comparison.
 It should match the leading part of the bootstapped SFS names (in example here, `p12`)
 - `args`     : list of parameters for AFS models, in the following order: name of pop1, name of pop2, projection for pop1, projection for pop2, mutation rate (per genotyped portion of the genome per generation), generation time in thousands of years.

 Population names can be anything.
-For ANGSD-derived SFS, projections should be 1.6N for each population (ronded to integer); in the case shown here, each population was represented by 10 individuals.
+For ANGSD-derived SFS, projections should be 1.6N for each population (rounded to integer); in the case shown here, each population was represented by 10 individuals.

 Additional arguments to `modSel_write.R` (defaults):
 - `nreps` (6)   : number of random restarts for each model for each bootstrap rep.